amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 The Dapr .NET SDK doesn't contain any specific observability features.
 All observability features are offered at the Dapr level.

 If you want to emit telemetry from your .NET application code, you should consider the [OpenTelemetry SDK for .NET](https://opentelemetry.io/docs/net/).
 The Open Telemetry project is cross-platform, open-source, and vendor agnostic.
 It provides an end-to-end implementation to generate, emit, collect, process, and export telemetry data.
-There's a single instrumentation library per language with support for both automatic and manual instrumentation.
+There's a single instrumentation library per language that supports automatic and manual instrumentation.
 Telemetry is published using the Open Telemetry standard.
 The project has broad industry support and adoption from cloud providers, vendors, and end users.

 You'll also need to include an SDK for the monitoring tool of choice for your application.